-Fire Safety Upgrade Orders are issued pursuant to Section 121B of the Environmental Planning & Assessment Act 1979.
+Fire Safety Upgrade Orders are issued under s9.34 and Schedule 5 of the Environmental Planning & Assessment Act 1979.

 Prior to issuing an Order Council will generally issue a ‘Notice of Intention to Give an Order’ that will detail the schedule of work that is considered necessary and the timeframe within which the Order is to be satisfied.
 At that time the owner of the building can make representations as to: